 - Walking through the forest Belgrade’s forest : the Belgrade Forest was once a forest that extended from the European side of Bosphorus to Belgrade.
 Today, although threatened by uncontrolled urbanization and major projects proposed by the government (third airport in Istanbul, a parallel channel to the Bosphorus, the construction of the third bridge over the Strait …) the North of Istanbul is a heavily wooded area and it is possible to walk in the forest.
 Jogging, biking or walking, it’s a a very pleasant and revitalizing space.
 Directions: Located about 15 kilometers northwest of Istanbul, the best way to reach the rest of Belgrade Forest is to rent a car.
 You can also take a taxi from the terminus of the metro M2 : Haciosman, it will cost 25 lira (8 euros).
 If you prefer to go by public transport, you can take the bus 42T from Taksim or bus 153 from Sariyer to Bahkecoy and walk from there.

-- Istanbul Marathon: it is the only marathon taking place on two continents, itself a little complicated because Istanbul is not a flat city, so there are several climbs.
-The race is scheduled for Sunday, November 12 at 9 am, if you want to know more you can visit the official website of the marathon: www.istanbulmarathon.org.
-To practice, nothing better than going for a run on the banks of the Bosphorus, and especially between Sariyer and Emirgan.
+- Istanbul Marathon (November 11) : it is the only marathon taking place on two continents, itself a little complicated because Istanbul is not a flat city, so there are several climbs.
+The race is scheduled for Sunday, November 12 at 9 am, if you want to know more you can visit the official website of the marathon: www.maraton.istanbul.
+If you want to practice, nothing is better than going for a run on the banks of the Bosphorus, and especially between Sariyer and Emirgan.

 - Discover the small village of Anadolu Kavagi on the Bosphorus: Anadolu Kavagi is the northernmost village on the Bosphorus, it can be accessed almost only by boat as it is located in a military zone.
 Once there you can climb to the top of the hill to the ruins of the Byzantine castle of Yorgos, which offers a fantastic 360 degree panorama of the city and the mouth of the Black Sea where it faces the construction of the third bridge.
 The village is located in the forest, and there are many charming fish restaurants along the water.
 We won’t lie to you, it’s a bit touristic, but it’s worth.
 To get there, the most practical way is to take the tourist boats from Kabatas or Besiktas, they are more or less comfortable boats, and they stop 3:30 in the village which is a bit long, but it’s still the most affordable option (20 liras per person).